Help with disability insurance claims

 As the employer, you should:

-- Provide the employee (or family member) the paper claim form, online form link, or your telephonic claim submission number, if applicable.
-The employee needs to complete the employee statement on the claim form.
+- Provide the employee online form link or your telephonic claim submission number, if applicable.
+The employee should sign in and submit the employee section of the claim form.

-- Complete the employer statement on the paper claim form.
-If the employee completes the online claim form or the telephonic claim form, we’ll contact the employer for additional information.
+- Sign in to submit the employer section of the online claim form.
+If the employee completes the online or telephonic claim form first and we haven't received the employer section, we'll contact the employer for their information.

 - Emphasize the importance to your employee of providing the claim form to his/her physician as soon as possible.
 Medical information is needed to evaluate the claim.